 But I digress.

-As you will soon see, Portugal is one of the easiest countries to open a bank account for a non-resident in the EU.
+As you will soon see, Portugal is one of the easiest countries to open a bank account in for non-residents in the EU.
+Or at least it used to be.

 It’s part of SEPA and is denominated in euro